developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 ## Overview

-This guide documents procedures for enrolling an EMM agent app as a "Device Owner," which grants adequate permissions to perform any and all available activities for configuring the device.
+This guide documents enrollment of an EMM agent app as a "Device Owner," granting the agent the permissions necessary to confiure all parameters of a Zebra device.

 Device Owner (DO) capabilies apply to Zebra devices running Android 5.x Lollipop and higher.
-However, **the procedures in this guide require Android 7.x Nougat and Zebra MX 7.1 or higher**.
+However, **the procedures in this guide require Android 7.x Nougat (or later) and Zebra MX 7.1 (or higher)**.

 -----
 <!--